tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

-- Is it problematic that the goblins have mind control? slave race: really really bad. maybe full stop. but maybe ic could be complicated, helps them connect, spiritually, emotionally, very Dionysian
+- Is it problematic that the goblins have mind control? slave race: really really bad. maybe full stop. but maybe ic could be complicated, helps them connect, spiritually, emotionally, very Dionysian, so dont make it authoritative. give them an opt in functionality, influence is waa

 - Whose at play
 	- goblin mayor